Uvaismon/StudentCertifierAPI/README.md

 > - POST
 >
 > ### Fields required
-> - Username: Student username.
+> - username: Student username.
 > - name: Name of the student.
 > - email: Email ID of the student.
 > - password: Password for the new account to be created.